fetiu/Game-of-Life/readme.md

 - to execute in Linux,
 ```
-$ python3 GoL.py
+$ python GoL.py
 ```

-	if the 'No module name' error occurs, it means you didn't installed pygame library, type below
+- if the 'No module name' error occurs, type below

 ```
 $ sudo apt-get install python-pygame
 ```
-	and after then, retry.
+	and after then, retry python GoL.py

 - to execute in Window
-	1. if you haven't installed python,download Python3 from the (site)
+	- if you haven't installed python,download Python3 from the (site)
-	2. install 'pygame' library.
+	- install 'pygame' library.
 Follow instructions of (this site)[http://dogdriip.tistory.com/3]